 The Trinidad Moruga Scorpion pepper is one of the hottest peppers in the world, measuring in at over 2 Million Scoville Heat Units.
 Learn all about it.

-2,009,231 Scovilles.
-Capsicum Chinense.
-In February 2012, the 2012 New Mexico Chile Conference, in association with Jim Duffy of Refining Fire Chiles, announced that the Trinidad Moruga Scorpion is the hottest chili pepper in the world.
+In February 2012, the 2012 New Mexico Chile Conference, in association with Jim Duffy of Refining Fire Chiles, announced that the Trinidad Moruga Scorpion was the world's hottest chili pepper.
 Clocking in at 2,009,231 Scoville Units, this chili pepper is beyond blistering.

 The Moruga Scorpion is indigenous to the Moruga region of Trinidad and Tobago.

-The research team in New Mexico planted about 125 plants of each variety of the current “hottest peppers,” including the Trinidad Moruga Scorpion, the Trinidad Scorpion, the 7-Pot, the Chocolate 7-Pot and the previous record holder, the Bhut Jolokia.
+The research team in New Mexico planted about 125 plants of each variety of the current “hottest peppers,” including the Trinidad Moruga Scorpion, the Trinidad Scorpion pepper, the 7-Pot, the Chocolate 7-Pot and the previous record holder, the Bhut Jolokia.

 Once the plants were grown and the peppers matured, the researchers chose a number of fruits from the plants.
 They dried them and ground them to powder.
 They were then tested for their levels of Capsaicinoids.

 The capsaicin of these blistering peppers actually wore through multiple pairs of latex gloves that the researchers wore while picking the peppers.
 They went through about 4 pairs each.

 One of the most significant points that chile pepper experts are making is that the Trinidad Moruga Scorpion is a non-hybrid, stable variety.
 Therefore, it produces more quantity and grows more easily that the Butch T, for example.